Diode-pumped Lasers | previous | next | feedback |

 - Diode-pumped high-power solid-state lasers can deliver kilowatt output powers with fairly high beam quality.
 This applies particularly to thin-disk lasers, but also to high-power fiber lasers and amplifiers.

-- Diode pumping is also essential for a large variety of mode-locked lasers, generating e.g. up to 80 W of average output power in sub-picosecond pulses, or picosecond pulses for telecom applications with a pulse repetition rate up to 50 GHz.
+- Diode pumping is also essential for a large variety of mode-locked lasers, generating e.g. well over 100 W of average output power in sub-picosecond pulses, or picosecond pulses for telecom applications with a pulse repetition rate up to 50 GHz.

 Limitations